 The topic of the diploma thesis may fall into a wide range of fields of specialization within Environmental Engineering.
 The objective of the thesis is twofold: first, to introduce undergraduate students to research and second, to further develop the science of Environmental Engineering.

-Thesis topics and a brief description of the study objectives for each topic are drafted by the School Faculty each academic year, and they are available at the Secretariat.
+Thesis topics and a brief description of the study objectives for each topic are drafted by the School Faculty each academic year, and are available at the Secretariat.

 The diploma thesis topic and the composition of the three-member supervisory committee must be approved by the General Assembly.

 The minimum time for the diploma thesis preparation is one academic semester.
 The preparation should be continual, intensive and well-organized in order to make efficient use of time and minimize the required preparation time.
 In the case of collaborative work among two or, at most, three students, a single written report must be prepared irrespective of the number of collaborating students; however, each student is evaluated separately.
-In order to be able to set a thesis defense date, a student must have successfully completed all the courses in the curriculum.
+In order to be able to set a thesis defense date, a student must have successfully completed all courses in the curriculum.
 The date and time for the oral defense is set in consultation with the supervisory committee.
 A summary of the thesis is uploaded to the university’s website prior to the oral defense.
-The thesis oral defense must take place within 20 days of the completion of some examination period (January, June, September) for a student to be awarded the diploma in the diploma award ceremony that follows that examination period.
+The thesis oral defense must take place within 20 days of the completion of an examination period (January, June, September) for a student to be awarded the diploma in the diploma award ceremony that follows that examination period.

 Each of the three supervisory committee members grades the diploma thesis with respect to the quality of content, the quality of the written report and that of the oral presentation.
-The thesis grade is the average of the members’ grades and contributes 20% to the final diploma grade, that is, the thesis grade corresponds to the average grade of approximately two semesters.
+The thesis grade is the average of the members’ grades and contributes 20% to the final diploma grade; that is, the thesis grade corresponds to the average grade of approximately two semesters.
 Following the successful thesis defense, students must submit one (1) copy to the library of the Technical University of Crete and three (3) copies to the members of the supervisory committee.